Course Outline

 Module 8: Accessing Remote Data

-In this module, you will learn how to use the request and response classes in the System.Net namespace to directly manipulate remote data sources.
-Additionally, you will explore how to use Windows Communication Foundation (WCF) Data Services to expose and consume an entity data model (EDM) over the web.
+In this module, you will learn how to use the request and response classes in the System.Net namespace to manipulate remote data sources for government applications.
+You will also explore using Windows Communication Foundation (WCF) Data Services to expose and consume an entity data model (EDM) over the web.

 Lessons